happylance/countdown/README.md

 17:51:01
 -00:05
 ```
 On OSX, I found it convenient by putting a terminal window running countdown.sh at the bottom left corner.

-See the following screenshots for more details.
+Here's a screenshots when Terminal app is in foreground.

 ![Foreground](/images/screenshot1_countdown.png)

+Here's a screenshot when Terminal app is in background and Safari app is in foreground.

 ![Background](/images/screenshot2_countdown.png)